Lianting-Wang/Nginxxx/Report.md

   - During the process of creating parent directories, if a conflict is reached, namely trying to create a directory when a regular file of the same name already exists, a `409 CONFLICT` would be returned.
   - If the requested path endpoint is occupied, as in either there already exists a file or directory of the same name, a `409 CONFLICT` would be returned, and the POST operation dropped
   - If the writing is done successfully, a `201 CREATED` response would be returned along with the URI that can be used to GET the content in the future
+- `PUT`
+  - If the URL specified in `PUT` is unused, the method behave the same as `POST`
+  - If the URL specified is a directory, a `405 METHOD NOT ALLOWED` response would be returned
+  - If the URL specified is a file, the content inside the body of the request would be appended to the file at the given URI
 - `DELETE`
   - If no file/directory exists at the requested path, a `404 NOT FOUND` would be returned
-  - If the requested path is a directory, a `405 METHOD NOT ALLOWED`
+  - If the requested path is a directory, a `405 METHOD NOT ALLOWED` response would be returned
   - If the requested path is a file, the file would be deleted, and a `204 NO CONTENT` response returned
 - `OPTIONS`
   - Given our interpretation of methods, we categorized possible operations as follows: